Archive for SP Chart

 Read the rest of this entry »

-The chart includes their season performance, their opponent’s wOBA versus the pitcher’s handedness over the last 30 days, my general start/sit recommendation for 10-team, 12-team, and 15-team (or more) leagues, and then a note about them.
+The chart includes their last season performance until we get some actual data for this year, their opponent’s wOBA versus the pitcher’s handedness from last year (and then I’ll add the last 30 days outlook next month), my general start/sit recommendation for 10-team, 12-team, and 15-team (or more) leagues, and then a note about them (notes will be more statistical-based once we get some sample to work with).
 Obviously, there are league sizes beyond those three so it’s essentially a shallow, medium, deep.
-If a pitcher only has an “x” in 15-team, it doesn’t mean there’s no potential use in 10s and 12s, but it’s a pretty risky stream for those spots.
+If a pitcher only has an “x” in 15-team, it doesn’t mean there’s no potential use in 10s and 12s, but it’s basically a riskier stream for those spots.

 These are general recommendations, and your league situation will carry more weight whether you are protecting ratios or chasing counting numbers.
 This is for standard 5×5 roto leagues.
 The thresholds for H2H starts are generally lower, especially in points leagues so I thought there would be more value focusing on roto.